Vadiksimf/sql_psql_quickly/README.md

    - [Principles](principles.md): Main principles for understanding how postgres works

 3. **Data Manipulations**
-   - TODO
+   - [Datatypes](datatypes.dm): Most common types used in postgresql
-   - [Validation](validation.md): How to add and delete validation in postgres
+   - [Validation](validation.md): How to add and delete validation in PostgreSQL

 4. **Working with Multiple Tables**
    - [Joins](joins.md): Explore different types of joins to retrieve data from multiple related tables.